A Scanning Electron Microscope in the Dining Room

 The inside of the vacuum chamber - the specimen stage is in the center.

 The process of attaching the cables took several hours, only to discover the equipment was not working.
 We were lucky to have full schematics and manual for the machine, without this it would be near impossible to bring the machine back to life.
 It turned out the vacuum system had a burned out control board.
 We were able to remove the damaged components and return the board to its original state.
-At the end of the week we had a working vacuum system, but the electronics to control the electron detectors was not working.
+At the end of the week we had a working vacuum system, but the electronics to control the electron detectors were not working.
 I suspected it was a problem with the cables and carefully removed and reattached all the cables from the re-cabling process.
 The machine came to life!

 The machine running.
 Looking at peach fuzz.